danielehc/katacoda-scenarios/consul_service_mesh_1/step2.md

 #### Verify the Consul deployment

-To check the deployment process on the command line you can use `kubectl get services` to see which services are being exposed from the Kubernetes cluster, including Consul.
+Execute `kubectl get services` from the command line to verify the services, including Consul, are being exposed from the Kubernetes cluster.

 `kubectl get services`{{execute}}